Magnhild Meltveit Kleppa

 Magnhild Meltveit Kleppa (born 12 November 1948 in Fister, Norway) is a Norwegian politician for the Centre Party.

 Kleppa is educated as a teacher at Kristiansand Teacher Training College in 1970.
 She worked as a teacher from 1967 to 1992.
 She was a member of the Hjelmeland municipal council during the 1980s and a member of the Norwegian Parliament from 1993 until 2013.
-She then served as Governor of Rogaland County from 2013-2019.
+She then served as Governor of Rogaland County from 2013 to 2019.

 Political career

 She was elected to the Parliament of Norway for the first time in 1993, and has been reelected four times, lastly in 2009.
 She did not seek reelection in the 2013 Norwegian parliamentary election.
 Her political advisor is fellow Centre Party member Sigrid Brattabø Handegard.